-Dating Violence, Domestic Violence, Stalking & Sexual Assault
+Dating Violence, Domestic Violence, Stalking & Sexual Assault^x

-INSTITUTIONAL PROHIBITION OF SEX DISCRIMINATION, SEXUAL HARASSMENT AND SEXUAL MISCONDUCT effects through interim protective measures and accommodations, equitable investigations, and disciplinary processes.
+INSTITUTIONAL PROHIBITION OF SEX DISCRIMINATION, SEXUAL HARASSMENT AND SEXUAL MISCONDUCT

 Kelley Education Inc. is committed to providing an educational and work environment that is free from all forms of sex discrimination, sexual violence, and sexual and gender-based harassment (collectively referred to as "sexual misconduct").